 In fact, the John Jay College of Criminal Justice study of sex-abuse complaints from 1950-2003 found that in more than 5,000 incidents, 81 percent involved priests with young male victims and of the young male victims, 90 percent were teenage boys.
 Therefore, the original sex abuse problem was largely homosexual based (see also here).

-Fr.
+On such example is how Fr.
 John Hollowell writes about his experience as a seminarian in which he encountered men with same-sex attraction making subtle advances to him.
 This fact has caused Pope Francis to announce for a more stringent process on vetting out priests that have same-sex attractions.
 The newest scandal of McCarrick and the PA cases exposes a strange homosexual subculture within the Church as reports are indicating that the abusers were primarily acting on homosexual tendencies.
 Therefore, these abuse cases are mainly a by-product of homosexuality secretly masquerading within the Church.

 Indeed, Joseph Sciambra, a former active gay man that experienced an attempted abuse by a priest repeatedly highlights how LGBT affirming priests and bishops are becoming more prevalent.
 Sciambra’s research connects the affirmation of LGBT philosophy within the Church to the ugly effects of man to young man sexual acts.
 As Sciambra recently tweeted, “In my experience, Catholic bishops and priests who spend a lot of time trying to justify homosexuality of others, in reality – are trying to justify their own homosexuality.”